LanguageMachines/LuigiNLP/README.md

 **tasks**.
-Whereas a workflow component represents a more comprehensive piece of work that is defined in a context of other components, a **task** represents the smallest unit of work and is defined **independently** of any other tasks or components.
+Whereas a workflow component represents a more comprehensive piece of work that is defined in a context of other components, a **task** represents the smallest unit of work and is defined **independently** of any other tasks or components, making it a highly reusable part.
 A task consists of one or more input slots, corresponding to input files of a particular type, one or more output slots corresponding to output files of a particular type, and parameters.
-The task performs an actual job, either by invoking an external tool, or by running Python code directly.
+A workflow component only glues together different tasks, the task performs an actual job, either by invoking an external tool, or by running Python code directly.
 Chaining together tasks in the definition of the workflow component is done by connecting output slots of one task, to input slots of the other.

-The simplest instance of a workflow component is just one that accepts one particular type of input file and sets up just a single task.

 The architecture is visualised in the following scheme: